 People-oriented by nature, your cocker spaniel will prefer to be with you as much as possible.
 They enjoy being part of the family and truly thrive when they can be a part of all family activities.
-They do not do well when left alone and can turn to barking, crying, and destructive behavior when anxious.
-They aren't an ideal pet for you if they are left alone all day long.
+They do not do well when left alone and can turn to barking, crying, and other undesirable behaviors when anxious.
 If left outdoors, they will dig or bark to keep themselves busy.

-While your cocker spaniel will certainly like to snuggle up on your lap, you'll need to make sure they get plenty of exercise, too, thanks to their hunting heritage.
-While puppies will be worn out on a short walk, adult cocker spaniels will need 30 minutes of walking twice a day with additional free time to play.
-They especially enjoy a good game of fetch.
-This exercise not only helps manage weight—cocker spaniels aren't one to turn down a snack—but also keep your pup from getting grouchy and snapping at you.
+While your cocker spaniel will certainly like to snuggle up on your lap, you'll need to make sure she gets plenty of exercise, too, thanks to her hunting heritage.
+While cocker spaniel puppies will be worn out on a short walk, adult cocker spaniels will need 30 minutes of walking twice a day with additional free time to play—they especially enjoy a good game of fetch.
+This exercise not only helps manage weight—cocker spaniels aren't one to turn down a snack—but also keeps your pup from getting grouchy.

 Between haircuts, plan to do plenty of brushing.
 Invest in a metal, professional-quality dog comb with fine and medium spacing for the teeth.
 If you encounter a tangle while brushing, pick through it gently.
 Regular baths—where you use a high-quality dog shampoo that you rinse thoroughly—are also essential.
 Nails should be trimmed regularly and you should wipe out their ears once a week to avoid infections.

-You can take steps to make sure their ears don't get soaked every time they go for a drink of water.
-Use deep, narrow bowls for food and water or consider using a snood to protect ears when your cocker spaniel eats.
+Take steps to make sure their ears don't get soaked every time they go for a drink of water.
+Use deep, narrow bowls for food and water, or consider using a snood to protect her ears when your cocker spaniel eats.

-Cocker spaniels make great therapy dogs as they are gentle and very loving.
-They are a versatile breed that can be trained for agility courses as well, since cocker spaniels are skilled at paying attention and following commands.
+Cocker spaniels make great therapy dogs, as they are gentle and very loving.
+They are a versatile breed and can be trained for agility courses as well—cocker spaniels are skilled at paying attention and following commands.

 Training will require patience and repetition.
 Make sure to address barking early on.
-You'll spend considerable time on potty-training as cocker spaniels are notorious for marking their spot indoors when excited or nervous.
+You'll spend considerable time on potty training as cocker spaniels are notorious for marking their spot indoors when excited or nervous.
 Lots of positive reinforcement over time will do the trick.
-They are sensitive and don't respond well to harsh treatment, which could lead them to growl or snap.
-Be kind and gentle to bring out the best in their personality.
+Cockers are sensitive and don't respond well to harsh treatment, so be kind and gentle to bring out the best in their personality.

-The cocker spaniel originated in Spain, mentioned as far back as the 14th century.
+The cocker spaniel originated in Spain and has been mentioned as far back as the 14th century.
 By the 1800s, they were divided into two groups: toys (for companionship) and hunting dogs.
 Named for their excellence in field hunting the woodcock, they were recognized as an official breed in England in 1892.
 Cocker spaniels are thought to have been brought to North America with the pilgrims.
 In fact, the American Spaniel Club was created in 1881 and is the oldest breed club in America.

 - Cocker spaniels were one of the first nine breeds recognized by the AKC.

-- Former talk show host and media mogul Oprah Winfrey owns two cocker spaniels, Sophie and Solomon.
+- Media mogul Oprah Winfrey owns two cocker spaniels, Sophie and Solomon.